ploetz-zeller/symbio-documentation/docs/power-users/PowerBI with ODS2.0/Power BI Example.md

 ![Navigation: New Measure](media/Picture14.png)

 3. An input appears on the top.
-Here you can name the measure and put in your DAX.
+Here you can name the measure and use it in your DAX.
 Select an expressive name, so you know what the measure is there for.

 ![Measure Creation](media/Picture15.png)